yeslogic/prince-docs/docs/cookbook.md

 ```
 ### Simple Table of Contents

-Our [example document](http://css4.pub/2018/toc/index.html) generates at Table of Contents (TOC) by way of JavaScript.
+Our [example document](http://css4.pub/2018/toc/index.html) generates at Table of Contents (ToC) by way of JavaScript.
 You can easily test it by running Prince from the command line:

 ```bash
     $ prince --javascript http://css4.pub/2018/toc -o toc.pdf